 - Once you have the tube, place it in front of you, down-river, and use it as a cushion between you and anything you might run into.

-- Let your legs trail behind you and swim behind the tube to avoid hitting your legs on submerged rocks and float behind your tube.
+- Kick your legs under the tube facing downstream to avoid hitting your legs on submerged rocks and float behind your tube.

 - If you are unable to grab hold of the tube, position yourself so that you are going downstream feet first, not head first, and maneuver yourself over to the bank or other place of safety.